 The Spoonflower tradition of Weekly Design Challenges had its start way back in 2010.
 Nearly every week since then, our community of artists, makers and all-around Spoonflower lovers have participated by submitting original designs and voting on their favorites.
 Together we hit a major milestone with our 500th challenge: Your Artistic Voice.
 With over 1200 designs entered, this was quite possibly our most popular design challenge to date.
 Today, we’re going behind the scenes with second-place winner Katerina Kirilova as she shares the process in which she created her winning design.
-Be sure to catch interviews with second- and third-place winners here and browse all Your Artistic Voice designs, including staff favorites, here.
+To browse all Your Artistic Voice designs, including staff favorites, you can view them all here.

 — Meet the Artist —

 I have six adult cats and recently adopted two kittens.
 I listen to audiobooks when I draw my patterns and I very often draw in my bed leaning on two big pillows with a tablet on my lap and surrounded by sleeping cats.

 What was your creative process like when designing for the 500th challenge?

 My process is usually like this: first I draw the elements for the pattern on paper with ink, then I take a photo or scan the drawings.
 Next, I redraw and color everything and make the repeat in Adobe Illustrator®.
 For the 500th challenge design, I used poppies illustrations I created last year and I only drew the cornflowers recently.
 You can see more of my process on my YouTube channel.

 I found cornflowers very difficult to draw.
 I didn’t have my own reference photos, so I had to look at a lot of pictures on the internet to study the flower so I could draw it.
 It was also very difficult to choose the colorway for the entry.